Steve Berman (lawyer)

-Steve W. Berman is an American plaintiff's lawyer and entrepreneur who founded and is Managing Partner of Hagens Berman Sobol Shapiro, a 76-attorney law firm based in Seattle, Washington.
+Steve W. Berman is an American plaintiff's lawyer who founded and is managing partner of Hagens Berman, a law firm based in Seattle, Washington.

 Early life and education

 Steve Berman was born in 1955 in Seattle, Washington, and was raised mostly in Highland Park, Illinois.
 His father ran an insurance company that sold policies for security guards and police officers.
-Berman was drafted into U.S. military service for the Vietnam War in 1972, but the war ended before Berman was sent to serve.
+Berman was drafted into U.S. military during the Vietnam War in 1972, but the war ended before Berman could be deployed.
 Berman completed his undergraduate degree at the University of Michigan in 1976.
-He earned his Juris Doctor in law from the University of Chicago Law School in 1980.
+He earned his J.D. degree from the University of Chicago Law School in 1980.

 Career

 Early career

-After graduating, Berman worked for Jenner & Block, then Shidler McBroom Gates & Lucas, which later became K&L Gates.
+After graduating from law school, Berman worked for Jenner & Block, then Shidler McBroom Gates & Lucas, which later became K&L Gates.
 He represented plaintiffs in some of the first sexual harassment lawsuits in Washington.
 His interest in class-action lawsuits began in 1989, after winning an $850 million settlement for investors that provided bonds for a failed nuclear power plant project.
 He then worked for Bernstein Litowitz Berger & Grossmann, who acted as co-counsel on the lawsuit, and later for Betts Patterson & Mines.
-At the time, he focused on shareholder lawsuits representing shareholders against big Seattle companies.
+At the time, he focused on shareholder lawsuits representing shareholders against large companies.